superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 Bug Fix:

-* The Inline share button which was showing twice within the WooCommerce products pages is now fixed and the position changed from description tab to the short descritpion section.
+* The Inline share button, which was showing twice within the WooCommerce products pages, is now fixed, and the position changed from the description tab to the short description section.
 * Multilanguage plugin translation issue fixed.
 Thanks to [aga2442](https://wordpress.org/support/users/aga2442/) for reporting this bug report.

 Enhancements: